-Seated on his throne, the Emperor faces the querent full on.
+Seated on his throne, The Emperor faces the querent full on.
 In one hand, he holds the Egyptian Ankh.
-Rams’ heads are engraved upon his throne, four in total.
+Rams heads are engraved upon his throne, four in total.
 The Emperor wears armour beneath his robes.
 His throne is hewn from stone.
 Mountains are depicted in the background with a red sky overhead.
-An jewel encrusted crown signifies the emperor.
+A jewel encrusted crown signifies his power.

 Whereas the Empress was the secret of the High Priestess revealed to mankind, the Emperor is the ruler that attempts to bury and control that secret.
 The Emperor does not like man knowing the truth – it would threaten his authority and so his rule is enforced, an artificial order that demands obedience is enacted.
 He is big government, the ever watchful authority that prevents and guides people to act only in the manner desired by those in power.
 Freedom, love and natural order are anathema to the Emperor.

-The Emperor reversed suggests that artificial rules and authority currently dominate.
-The structure of the Emperor has gone to extremes, so much so that we are feeling enslaved and disenfranchised.
+The Emperor reversed suggests that artificial rules and authority currently dominate to an extreme.
+The Emperor has become a bad King.
+He dictates and rules so much that we are feeling enslaved and disenfranchised.
 It may be at work, at home, in a relationship or friendship but at some level we are being denied (or are denying ourselves) the freedom to follow our own path.
-Our gut instinct screams at us that the path we are on is wrong, yet we feel forced to follow it.
+Our gut instinct screams at us that the path we are on is wrong, that we need to escape this authoritarian dictatorship, yet we feel forced to follow it.